elmandili/loyalty-probability-prediction/README.md

 ## Contributing

-This is a thesis project.
+This is a part of a thesis project.
 For contributions or questions, please contact the author.